cloudfoundry/summit-hands-on-labs/osbapi-with-k8s-and-cf/student-template.md

 ## Learning Objectives
 At the end of this lab, students will:

 * Know what the Open Service Broker API (OSPABI) is and why it's beneficial.
+TODO need to summarize this somewhere!
 * Feel comfortable registering a service broker in both Cloud Foundry and Kubernetes
 * Understand how to create service instances, see service plans, and other basic operations in both platforms.